elastic/elasticsearch-js/CONTRIBUTING.md

 1. Test your changes

     Run the test suite to make sure that nothing is broken.
-    Usually run `npm test` is enough, our CI will take care of running the integration test.
-If you want to run the integration test yourself, see the *Testing* section below.
+    Usually running `npm test` is enough; our CI will take care of running the integration tests.
+If you want to run the integration tests yourself, see [the *Testing* section](#testing) below.

 2. Submit a pull request